Dirty Honey: History

 The band was nominated for "Best New Rock/Alternative Artist" for the 2020 iHeartRadio Music Awards.

 Originally planning a return to Australia to record their self-titled debut album in March 2020, flight restrictions caused by the COVID-19 pandemic forced them to relocate to Henson Studios in Hollywood, California, with producer Nick DiDia virtually supervising them, along with the complete scrapping of the music video for the track "Heartbreaker" from their previous EP.
 The album was released April 23, 2021.
 It was elected by Loudwire as the 30th best rock/metal album of 2021.

 In 2021, Dirty Honey toured in support of their debut album on the California Dreamin' tour with opening act Joyous Wolf, as well as opening for The Black Crowes on their Shake Your Money Maker tour.
 On January 1, 2022, they released a cover of the Prince song "Let's Go Crazy", which they performed for the 2022 NHL Winter Classic.

 Dirty Honey co-headlined the Young Guns Tour with Mammoth WVH in 2022.
 They embarked on their first European tour in summer 2022, which included shows opening for Guns N' Roses, Kiss, and Rival Sons.
 They went on a North American tour, also titled the California Dreamin' Tour, in fall 2022 with supporting acts Dorothy and Mac Saturn.

 On January 3, 2023, the band announced a reworking of the track "Heartbreaker" which was released the following Friday.

 On January 21, 2023, the band began its first European / UK tour as headliners with a stop in Norwich, UK.
 This was the band's first show with new drummer Jaydon Bean, as Corey Coverstone had exited the band citing his dislike of extensive touring.

 On November 3, 2023, the band released their sophomore LP, Can't Find The Brakes.
+Their third LP, Catch My Butterfly, is set for release on January 27, 2027.